hpc/charliecloud/doc/command-usage.rst

 ch-grow
 +++++++

-Renamed to ch-image.
-Will be removed in 0.23.
-See ch-image.
+Deprecated name for :code:`ch-image`; will be removed in version 0.23.

 .. include:: ./ch-grow_desc.rst